CSC207-UofT/plannr/phase2/design_document.md

 2. To edit, click on the edit button
 3. Make changes in the respective text fields
 4. To save, click on the tick in the top right corner of the app, and all the changes will be saved

-### Existing Problems
-* Packages are not all lowercase as specified by Oracle's java naming convention
-* `Database` should be in the `gateways` package (Should be solved after 's PR)
-* Activities need to be properly categorized and moved to the respective packages

 ***